sideshowbandana/html5-examples/README.md

-Example HTML5 apps for the Boxee Box browser
+**Example HTML5 apps for the Boxee Box browser**

+Use these examples to jump-start your leanback app!

+Dive into the individual app directories to learn more about each approach.

 rss-app
 ===